nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### New Access Simple Access URL for JSF Application {{since '9.3'}}

 When the nuxeo-jsf-ui package is installed, the JSF UI can now be accessed via `http://SERVER_URL/nuxeo/jsf`.
+This enables an easy access to Nuxeo JSF UI even though Nuxeo Web UI is now the default UI of the Platform.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-23376](https://jira.nuxeo.com/browse/NXP-23376).

+#### Nuxeo JSF UI Released as Deprecated {{since '9.3'}}

+With Nuxeo Platform 9.3, [Nuxeo JSF UI](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-jsf-ui) has been released as deprecated.
+It will be released with Nuxeo Platform LTS 2017 and supported for 3 years, according to our support policy.

 ### Metrics